 If you keep these on hand, then you can make them any time of year.
 But for me, I love making these for the Christmas holidays.

-The first thing to do is mix together the brown sugar, white sugar, cinnamon, and salt and set aside.
+The first thing to do is mix the brown sugar, white sugar, cinnamon, and salt and set aside.

 Then toss in the cinnamon-sugar mixture and coat all the pecans well.

 Now, line a large baking sheet with aluminum foil or parchment paper (please do not forget this step.
 You will thank me later).
-You definitely do not want them sticking to the bottom of the pan.
+You do not want them sticking to the bottom of the pan.
 Pour out your pecan halves on this tray in a single layer and put them in a preheated 250-degree oven.

 You will bake them for one hour.
 Every 15 minutes, pull them out and stir them with a wooden spoon.
 It will look yucky as they bake but don't give up.
 These crunchy pecans will turn out amazing and delicious.